Cambodia Leads the World in Elderly Rubber Trees with 440K Hectares of Plantations

 The oldest rubber plantation in the country is situated in Chub commune, Tbong Khmum district, Tbong Khmum province, where 448 rubber trees remain on approximately 14 hectares of land.
 This plantation is key to discovering rubber varieties suited to Cambodia’s agricultural climate, sustaining the nation’s rubber industry.
 These plantations play a pivotal role in Cambodia’s agricultural output and contribute significantly to both the domestic and international rubber markets.

 Although the terrain in Kampot proved unsuitable, five major French companies in 1921 successfully identified red basalt soil in Tbong Khmum, Kampong Cham, Kratie, and Ratanakkiri provinces, initiating large-scale rubber production.
-This history has woven the rubber industry into the fabric of Cambodia’s economic development for over a century.
+This history has woven the rubber industry into Cambodia’s economic development fabric for over a century.

 For over 100 years, the rubber plantation industry has been closely tied to Cambodia.
 Today, Cambodia’s rubber industry spans 11 provinces, with nearly 80% of the 440,000 hectares of rubber trees being processed for domestic use and export.